Do You Have an Exit Plan for Your Business?

 Why Should Owners Begin Planning Now?

-Selling your business during the first half of the “baby boomer bubble” (2010- 2015) will provide the best chance of maximizing its value because the younger baby boomers who are retiring from corporate jobs will be active buyers.
-In the later half of the baby boomer bubble these new entrepreneurs will also be looking to exit.
-The economy is recovering and we are entering a strong economic cycle which creates a good environment in which to sell.
+Selling your business during the first half of the “baby boomer bubble” will provide the best chance of maximizing its value because the younger baby boomers who are retiring from corporate jobs will be active buyers.
+In the latter half of the baby boomer bubble, these new entrepreneurs will also be looking to exit.
+The economy is still recovering and we are in a strong economic cycle which creates a good environment in which to sell.

 It takes approximately 2 years of focused activity to get your business ready to sell at a reasonable price.
-We are currently experiencing the lowest capital gains tax rates in the last 60 years.
-These rates will increase from 15 to 20 percent at the end of 2010, and no one would be surprised if our government increased capital gains again in the near future.
+We are currently experiencing some of the lowest capital gains tax rates in the last 60 years.
+No one would be surprised if our government increased capital gains again in the near future.

 To get started on the exit planning process as well as the exit process, get informed.
 Seek information from the best independent and objective sources possible.
 One good place to start is to talk with trusted advisors like your attorney, accountant, business coach, or financial advisor who focuses on privately held businesses.
 If you do not have strong cash flows, find cash flow solutions.
+Read this article on the Top Ten Ways to Improve Your Cash Flow.
 Employ sound marketing strategies and ensure that solid business growth is occurring.